fwd-sol-group/webserver/README.md

 Steps:
 1. Upload to or create .sh file in directory of your choice
-2. run chmod u+x webserver.sh from that directory.
+2. run "chmod u+x webserver.sh" from that directory.
 This gives executable permissions.
-3. run "sudo ./webserver.sh
+3. run "sudo ./webserver.sh"
 4. navigate to ip address in web browser for completion
 5. Smile